akeneo-labs/ClassificationRuleBundle/README.md

 ## Requirements

- - Akeneo PIM EE 1.3.x stable
+ - Akeneo PIM EE 1.4.x stable.

+This bundle is to be used with Akeneo 1.4, however, version 0.1 of the bundle can be used with Akeneo 1.3.

 ## Installation